Innovation is the creation of the new or the re-arranging of the old in a new way.

 What awaited him was much more than culture shock; it was corporate shock.
 Unlike Atari’s small teams, Sega essentially had one big bunch of forty-odd people working on games in a single room.
 Divided into groups of one or two employees per game, each tiny task force was given around three months to come up with a game.
 This might seem like insanity, until you consider that this cadre of talent included the minds of Rieko Kodama and Yuji Naka.
 Cerny learned much during his time at Sega, and he sought to push the envelope of what the Master System could do.
 During one of his many trips to Tokyo Disneyland, he saw the Michael Jackson 3D attraction Captain Eo, and it occurred to him that 3D in games hadn’t really seen any advancement up until that point.
 He persuaded Sega to come up with a liquid crystal prototype, and desperate in its attempts to combat Nintendo, Sega agreed.
 The SegaScope 3D Glasses were released as part of the Master System’s large line of first party peripherals, and six games were eventually made available for it.
 Even Yuji Naka himself tinkered with it, though his tunnel demo was never made into an actual game.

 Over the next few years, Sega released the Genesis, and Naka went on to join Sonic Team in the creation of the massively popular Sonic The Hedgehog.
 Cerny, who had been consulted by Sonic character artist Naoto Oshima during the famous hedgehog’s creation, learned that Naka and other members of Sonic Team had left Sega of Japan, reportedly because of a lack of proper compensation and recognition within the company after the game’s success (Naka was upset with the seniority-based pay policy).
-Cerny had come to the American branch of Sega in 1990 to make his earlier vision of small team development a reality, and after learning of Naka’s departure, he saw an opportunity to bring him over to the U.S. Sega of America’s new president Tom Kalinske made it a priority to increase the U.S. side of Sega’s game development, building on the work started by his predecessor, Michael Katz.
+Cerny had come to the American branch of Sega in 1990 to make his earlier vision of small team development a reality, and after learning of Naka’s departure, he saw an opportunity to bring him over to the U.S. Sega of America’s president Michael Katz made it a priority to increase the U.S. side of Sega’s game development, citing the over-reliance on Japanese software that did not fully cater to American tastes.
 To this end he, along with executive vice president Shinobu Toyoda, gave Cerny the green light to create his studio, which he called the Sega Technical Institute.
 When he was finally ready to begin, one of Cerny’s first actions was to contact Yuji Naka and offer him a place at the STI.

 Yuji Naka’s departure from Japan has been an issue of controversy over the past two decades.
 It was speculated that he left because he was unhappy with his financial compensation, especially after the success of the first Sonic title.
 Cerny clarified the situation to us via email about how the famed programmer arrived at the STI.
 “After the first Sonic shipped,” Cerny details, “he quit.
 He was tired of working at Sega.
 One big issue was that even though Sonic was immediately a big hit, he got a lot of grief for having missed the schedule (he took fourteen months rather than ten, I believe) and head count (total head count was 4.5 people rather than three, I believe).
 I think he also felt unappreciated on many levels, including financially.
 I believe his base salary at the time was about $30,000, though he did get bonuses.”